 Hildebrand Law, P.C. mobile logo

-There are many situations that arise when a person may be asked to sign a personal guarantee.
+There are many situations that arise when a person may be asked to sign a personal guarantee, so it is important for a married person to understand the impact of community property on personal guarantees in Arizona.

 A small business owner may be requested to sign a personal guarantee by his or her bank to secure a line of credit for the business.